KalleLahtinen/csv-to-spotify/README.md

 ## Notes

+- Spotify does not require unique playlist names, so the script will always create a new playlist with the given name even if a similar one already exists.
 - The script creates a timestamped JSON export of parsed playlists.
 This file can be reviewed before uploading.
 - If undecodable bytes are encountered, they are replaced with the Unicode replacement character (`�`).
 - Ensure your Spotify Developer credentials are correctly set in the `.env` file.